projectcalico/calico/README.md

 will build and publish a set of packages for version X.Y.Z, to our PPA and RPM repo named "calico-X.Y".

-For documentation, this file should contain everything needed to understand how our packaging works, what components we package, and why.
+This file documents everything needed to understand how our packaging works, what components we package, and why.

 ## Usage